CamShotQuality/ChampionshipLeverageIndex/README.md

 - 7th Seed: 0
 - 8th Seed: 2

-While lumping finals runner-up appearances together with finals titles may not be a completely fair assumption (seeds 4-8 have collectively won 1 out of the 9 finals they appeared in), this doubles our sample size and still gives us a decent barometer of how likely a team is to win the title based on their seed.
+While lumping finals runner-up appearances in with finals titles may not be a completely fair assumption (seeds 4 through 8 are collectively `1-8` in finals they appeared in post-merger), this doubles our sample size and still gives us a pretty good barometer of how likely a team is to win the title based on their seed.

-With a relatively small training data set, we are prone to picking up noise due to random variation that isn't necessarily representative of true championship odds for each seed.
+With a relatively small training dataset, we are prone to picking up noise due to random variation that isn't necessarily representative of true championship odds for each seed.
 In an effort to combat this, Guassian Smoothing was applied to the dataset to reduce noise and generalize to unseen data better.

 **How is the play-in tourney handled?**